What trends offer opportunities or pose threats in the European cocoa market?

 Tips:

-- Check the website of the World Cocoa Foundation to stay up to date on the main sustainability issues affecting the sector, as well as the main initiatives targeting those issues.
+- Check the World Cocoa Foundation website to stay up to date on the main sustainability issues in the cocoa sector, as well as the main initiatives targeting those issues.
+Also read this article by Fern and Mighty Earth which addresses some of the current myths about the EUDR.

-- Consider developing and implementing your own corporate social responsibility (CSR) policy or code of conduct.
-This may help you stand out when your potential buyer has to choose between several suppliers.
-Some good practices are Nahua (Costa Rica), CABRUCA (Brazil) andIngemann (Nicaragua).
+- Think about developing and implementing your own corporate social responsibility (CSR) policy or code of conduct.
+This may help you stand out if your possible buyer has to choose between several suppliers.
+Some good examples are Nahua (Costa Rica), CABRUCA (Brazil) andIngemann (Nicaragua).

-- Access the tools and guides of the Accountability Framework, for instance the one on how to use existing reporting systems to report on your own commitments.
+- Access the tools and guides of the Accountability Framework, for instance on how to use existing reporting systems to report on your own commitments.

-- Check out these reports to learn more about the European Due Diligence Act, how the EU Green deal will impact your cocoa business,Tips to go Green, Tips to become more socially responsible in the cocoa sector, buyer requirements for cocoa and 10 things you should know about the EUDR.
+- Check out these reports to learn more about the European Due Diligence Act, how the EU Green Deal will impact your cocoa business,Tips to go green, Tips to become more socially responsible in the cocoa sector and Buyer requirements for cocoa.

-- Support the training of cocoa producers you source from, to implement sustainable practices.
+- Support training for cocoa producers you work with, to help them implement sustainable practices.
 This is because many social and environmental issues take place at the farm level, which may not be a part of direct handling and processing activities.
 You can use the World Cocoa Foundation's Climate-Smart Agriculture Training Manual as a guide.

 2. Sustainability programmes are commonplace in the private sector